remotion-dev/remotion/packages/docs/docs/animating-properties.md

 ## Using spring animations

-Spring animations are a beautiful animation primitive.
+Spring animations are a natural animation primitive.
+By default, they animate from 0 to 1 over time.
 This time, let's animate the scale of the text.

 ```tsx twoslash {7-12, 20}
 import { spring, useCurrentFrame, useVideoConfig } from "remotion";